Aerocatia/halopc-restored/README.md

 Note that at this time not all elements of the HUD can be high resolution due to limitations in Halo PC/Halo Custom Edition.
 ### `/extra/highres_hud/loc/{de,es,fr,it}/tags`
 Translated data for the highres HUD.
+### `/extra/xbox_weapon_stats/tags`
+Weapons set with the same settings as the Xbox version.
+These are separate as the tags will cause desync if used to make PC stock-compatible multiplayer maps.

 ## Credits
 - Aerocatia